November 2015 Indie Next List

 — Ann Carlson (W), Waterfront Books, Georgetown, SC

-A story of risk, adventure, and daring as four Americans race to win the gold medal in the most dangerous competition in Olympic history.
+A story of risk, adventure, and daring as four American bobsledders race for the gold in the most dangerous competition in Olympic history.

 About the Author

 Andy Bull is a senior sportswriter for The Guardian.
 In the decade he has been working there, he has covered more than fifty different sports and has received multiple nominations and commendations at both the British Press Awards and the Sports Journalism Awards.
 Speed Kings is his first book.

 "The care Bull demonstrates in developing each of the figures in this engrossing narrative is almost novelistic...A well-written and entertaining sports story."

 “Speed Kings is the best kind of sports writing: a vibrant tapestry of personalities that also provides an intimate picture of major historical events.
 In this compelling tale of winter athletes competing on the world stage, we also glimpse the threads that pulled Europe and America inexorably toward a catastrophic war.
 A fine piece of narrative storytelling with great characters and excellent reportage.”

 —McKay Jenkins, author of The Last Ridge